 She has also served on the editorial boards of 2 international journals and state and national committees and boards for government bodies.

-She has played a significant role in the evolution of the dietetic profession in Australia through her commitment to dietetic standards, clinical research and best practice.
+She has played a significant role in the evolution of the dietetic profession in Australia through her commitment to dietetic standards, clinical research and best practice, including the development and implementation of evidence-based practice guidelines and the publication of the first National Competency Standards.

 Associate Professor Judy Bauer is a leading clinical academic practitioner and is Program Director of the Master of Dietetics Studies at the University of Queensland and Manager of Nutrition Services at the Wesley Hospital, Brisbane.